opashwathama/DiskImager-A-Memory-Forensic-Tool-v1/README.md

 # Disk-Imager---A-Memory-Forensic-Tool

-A GUI based forensic tool to create bit by bit copy of disk like Pendrive and Hard Disk.
+GUI based forensic tool to create bit by bit copy of disk like Pendrive and Hard Disk.

 # Description: